clearcove/clearcove.ca-jekyll/stratacommons/index.md

 layout: page
 ---
 <p class="lead unconstrained" style="text-align: left;">
-  ClearCove Software Inc. is developing <a href="https://stratacommons.ca">StrataCommons.ca</a> &emdash; a suite of online tools and services for stratas in British Columbia.
+  ClearCove Software Inc. is developing <a href="https://stratacommons.ca">StrataCommons.ca</a> &mdash; a suite of online tools and services for stratas in British Columbia.
 </p>

 <p>